PercaysoRecruitment/pe3-soc_cohort_8-ciisiq/README.md

 npm start
 ```

+## Testing

-For to see the Test with React-testing library
+For to see the Test with React-testing library<br>
-Used this for to test the components
+I Used this for to test the components (unit test)

 ```sh
 npm run test
 ```

-For to see the Test with cypress
+For to see the Test with cypress<br>
-Used this for to do E2E testing
+I Used this for to do E2E testing

 ```sh
 npm run cypress:open